Artist’s impression of Polar Passage, Oregon Zoo (Oregon Zoo)

 Exhibit: Polar Passage

 Oregon Zoo first opened in 1888.
-Polar Passage, opening in spring 2021, is one of eight major projects made possible by a 2008 zoo bond.
+Polar Passage, opening in April 2021, is one of eight major projects made possible by a 2008 zoo bond.
+Taking almost three years to complete the total cost for Polar Passage was $19 million.

 The rugged terrain inside the new habitat, illustrated below, simulates the bears’ native tundra region.